Skip to content

 Why this is interesting

 Most "AI agent" tools either lock you into their own runtime, or expose a chat-only UI.
-Wick goes the other way: bring your own Claude / Codex / Gemini install, and wick gives it a place to run safely with multi-channel routing (Slack + Telegram + UI), multi-session concurrency, real workspaces on disk, and a per-command approval gate.
+Wick goes the other way: bring your own Claude / Codex / Gemini install, and wick gives it a place to run safely with multi-channel routing (Slack + Telegram + UI), multi-session concurrency, real projects on disk, and a per-command approval gate.
 One agent — many ways to talk to it.

 What you get